 Hajime Tabata: How long did you play the game for, so far?

-About four hours, from very the beginning.
+About four hours, from the very beginning.

-Okay, so that opening area is one that you'll be able to have a lot of fun in.
+OK, so that opening area is one that you'll be able to have a lot of fun in.
 But if you played the game for 40, maybe 50 hours, you'll have come across areas where the playability, as it stands, isn't quite where we want it to be.
-And there are still some bugs in the game's later areas, and other parts where the optimisation isn't quite at the standard we're aiming for.
+And there are still some bugs in the game's later areas, and other parts where the optimization isn't quite at the standard we're aiming for.

-The real issue is that if we tried to deal with the issues the game has with a patch, because we were thinking that way initially, there'd still be a lot of people around the world who would only be playing from the disc, without connecting to the internet for the update.
+The real issue is that if we tried to deal with the issues the game has with a patch, because we were thinking that way initially, there'd still be a lot of people around the world who would only be playing from the disk, without connecting to the internet for the update.
 They would see the game in what we consider an unfinished state, and that was a real problem for me.

 We want to make this experience right for everyone who plays it.
-Like I said, originally I thought a patch would be okay, but I heard some good information that a lot of people still play their games offline, even people who have the internet at home.
+Like I said, originally I thought a patch would be OK, but I heard some good information that a lot of people still play their games offline, even people who have the internet at home.
 When I heard that, it changed my thinking on it.